agad98/AVALYNXLinkFeeds-/README.md

 ## Quickstart
 1. Head over to [`remix`](https://remix.ethereum.org/)
 2. Create a new file
-3. Paste the code from `AvaxLinkFeeds.sol` into a new file in remix.
+3. Paste the code from `AVALYNXLinkFeeds.sol` into a new file in remix.
 4. Compile using `0.8.0` version of solidity or above.
 5. Setup your Metamask to work with Avalanche:
 ```